Mimi Lockhart

 Mimi Lockhart is a fictional character from Days of Our Lives.
 Mimi was portrayed by Doren Fein from August 17 to 19, 1999.
-She is most recognised as played by actress Farah Fath who played the role from September 16, 1999, to March 1, 2007.
+The character is most recognized as played by actress Farah Fath who played the role from September 16, 1999, to March 1, 2007.
 In May 2018, it was revealed that Fath would be returning to the show after an 11-year absence.
 Fath resumed the role on October 5, 2018, and departed a month later on November 6.
 In November 2019, it was announced that Teressa Liane had been cast in the role of Mimi for the digital series "Last Blast Reunion".

 Storylines

 Backstory

-Mimi's childhood was marred by the abusive behaviour of her father, Davivd, which not only affected her but also led to her brother Patrick leaving the home.
+Mimi's childhood was marred by the abusive behaviour of her father, David, which not only affected her but also led to her brother Patrick leaving the home.
 David's attacks on Mimi and Bonnie were a constant source of trauma for them.
-Mimi looked after her younger brother Connor until he also moved away at a young age.
+Mimi looked after her younger brother, Connor until he also moved away at a young age.